orestbida/cookieconsent/docs/reference/api-reference.md

 ## getCookie

-Returns the content of the plugin's cookie.
+Returns the plugin's own cookie, or just one of the fields.

 - **Type**
     ```javascript